1 What is bsmedit

 4 Misc.

-ULog is the file format used in PX4 for message logging.
+When bsmplot is installed, bsmedit will also be able to visualize VCD/CSV//Mat/ULog time series.
+For example, ULog is the file format used in PX4 for message logging.
 The ulog plugin is to load and visualize the ulog messages.
-When open a ulog file (menu->open->ulog), bsmedit will create a panelto show its content.
+When open a ulog file (menu->open->ulog file), bsmedit will create a panel to show its content.
 Different types of message are shown in different tab.

 For a ulog file that has many messages, you can use the searching box to filter messages.